 When you contact HMRC, you must be ready to quote your national insurance number and your employer's tax reference number.
 If you don't know the tax reference number, your employer must give it to you if you ask for it.
 Or look on your payslip, P45 or P60.

 In some cases, you can contact HMRC using an online form.
 This may be more convenient than using a helpline when the lines are frequently busy.
 However, you can only do this for certain topics.
-For example, you can use an online form to:-
+For example, you can use online forms on GOV.UK to:

 Set up a personal tax account with HMRC